 Think about areas where technology has the potential to stretch your kids’ brains better than more “traditional” formats.
 For example, I love spatial-manipulation games like Voi, Monument Valley, and Monument Valley II (all available for purchase wherever you get your apps) for their ability to teach these skills.
 Other games are great for teaching problem-solving, collaboration, planning, and strategy.

 Even traditional classroom learning can get a boost from online platforms and apps, like Xtramath, First In Math, and Imagine Math for mastering math skills and pre-algebraic thinking.
+Want to improve your child’s spelling, whether because it’s a weak area or because they want to be a Spelling Bee Champion?
+There’s a free app for that, called Word Club, from the folks who run the Scripps National Spelling Bee.
 And the ability to get feedback and hear native pronunciations in language-learning apps like Duolingo makes these platforms superior for kids trying to learn a language, compared to more traditional media like DVDs or books.

 And there are other areas where certain kids may especially benefit from the unique potential of learning technologies.
 Is your child a tactile learner?
 Then certain apps, like Montessorium, may help them develop essential skills.